turbo0628/LSBDS/README.md

 ##Usage

 We provide binaries compiled with ICC 15.0.0 on CENTOS 6.4.
-MPSS 3.3.4 or later and Composer XE 2015 are recommended to build runtime environment.
+MPSS 3.2.1-1 or later and Composer XE 2015 are recommended to build runtime environment.

-The makeDB is an auxiliary program to carry out the database preprocessing operation.
+The DBmaker is an auxiliary program to carry out the database preprocessing operation.
 Please process your database file before searching.
 This program generates three files with .map .seq .title extensions which stored all the information in the database.
 You could remove the original FASTA file safely.
 We'll develop a reverse program for format transformation soon.

 <pre><code>./DBmaker [path_to_databaase_file]
 </code></pre>
-Currently only database in fasta format are accepted.
+Currently only databases in fasta format are accepted.

 The LSDBS search the processed database using both CPUs and Intel Phi cards.
 You could specify either of them or their common suffix name in the .
 Parameter list: